-We landed into Adelaide on a Friday afternoon, picked up a hire car and headed out of the city.
-It’s a 2 hour drive north from Adelaide to Clare Valley, and if you’re driving at dusk or in the dark make sure you stay alert for wildlife on the road.
+We landed in Adelaide on a Friday afternoon, picked up a hire car and headed out of the city.
+It’s a 2-hour drive north from Adelaide to Clare Valley, and if you’re driving at dusk or in the dark make sure you stay alert for wildlife on the road.

 Another option, especially if you arrive late, is to spend the night in Adelaide and travel to Clare early the next morning.
 If so, there are plenty of good places to stay in Adelaide including the Oval Hotel, located within the Cricket Oval in Adelaide’s heritage-listed parklands, or the Franklin Apartments, right in the city centre.

 Upon arrival in Clare, check into your accommodation and grab some dinner.
 There are some great restaurants in the town of Clare including Indii of Clare, which was voted the best Indian restaurant in Australia.

 Where to stay in the Clare Valley

 For a small region, there is plenty of great Clare Valley accommodation to choose from.
 You’ll find a number of quaint cottages on Airbnb, as well as local guesthouses and hotels.
 We stayed at Clare Country Club which is in the northern part of Clare and has lots of facilities including a golf course, pool and spa.

 Another lovely place to stay in Clare Valley is at Skillogalee, located next to the Skillogalee Winery and Restaurant (more on that later), which has gorgeous cottages with views of the vineyards.
 You’ll also find motels, glamping and caravan parks in Clare and the neighbouring towns.